MG-RAST/DRISEE/README.md

 		subtracted to the average sequence length to determine upper and lower bounds for sequence length.
 All reads with a length greater than the upper bound, or less than the lower bound, are excluded from analysis.
-(2) Each remaining read is screened for ambiguous bases (?N?).
+(2) Each remaining read is screened for ambiguous bases ("N").
 Reads with that possess a number of ambiguous bases that matches or exceeds the specified limit (see -a AMBIG_MAX below)with -a AMBIG_MAX are excluded from further analysis.
 NOTE: that by default, no_filter is disabled.
 In this state, drisee __will__ perform filtering.
 Enabling this option will disable filtering